ZoeLeBlanc/IntroToDH2020/schedule.md

 *Class Activities*

-- Introduction to Web and HTML
+- Introduction to history of the Web and HTML
-- Introduction to Web Scraping (time permitting)
+- Introduction to Web Scraping
+- Geocities, web archiving, and crowdsourced content

 *Assignment for next class*

 Read selected chapters from *The Routledge Companion to Media Studies and Digital Humanities*, ed.
 Jentery Sayers (New York: Routledge, 2018) and explore Global Outlook Digital Humanities Minimal Computing [https://go-dh.github.io/mincomp/](https://go-dh.github.io/mincomp/)
-- Read and complete Jeri Wieringa, "Intro to Beautiful Soup," The Programming Historian 1 (2012), https://programminghistorian.org/en/lessons/intro-to-beautiful-soup and complete HTML assignment.

 *Second Meeting:*